Improve Your Game

 More About Agendas

 There are many ways of articulating play style and the factors that go into game design.
-For the purposes of this site I am applying definitions derived from The Big Model developed by Ron Edwards.
-It’s a framework that frequently confuses and annoys gamers, but Chris Chinn explains it well in his brief Creative Agendas essay.
+For our purposes I am applying definitions derived from The Big Model developed by Ron Edwards.
+Many people feel that The Big Model may have outlived its usefulness, and it’s a framework that frequently confuses and annoys gamers, but Chris Chinn explains it well in his brief Creative Agendas essay.

 Evaluate Rules Complexity